F3 (film)

 F3: Fun and Frustration is a 2022 Indian Telugu-language comedy film written and directed by Anil Ravipudi and produced by Dil Raju and Sirish under the banner Sri Venkateswara Creations.
-It is a standalone sequel to F2: Fun and Frustration (2019) and the second installment of Fun and Frustration series.
+It is a standalone sequel to F2: Fun and Frustration (2019).
 The film stars Venkatesh, Varun Tej, Tamannaah Bhatia and Mehreen Pirzada reprising their roles from the prequel.
 Devi Sri Prasad composed the music.

 Principal photography commenced in December 2020 and ended in January 2022; filming took place in Hyderabad.
-The film was released on 27 May 2022.
-A critical and commercial success, F3 has grossed a total of ₹900 million in worldwide markets.
+The film was released on 27 May 2022 to mixed reviews, but still it emerged to be a commercial success, F3 has grossed a total of ₹900 million in worldwide markets.

 Plot

 Venky, who works as an agent at a RTO in Hyderabad, struggles to meet his ends and suffers from night blindness but hides his disability from everyone.
 His friend Varun Yadav, an orphan who stutter plans various schemes to make money, but to no avail.
 After investing in Harika's family restaurant, Venky and his friend lose much of their money.
 In a search for cash, Varun mistakes Harika's sister Honey for a rich woman and plans to marry her.
 Venky agrees to fund Varun's plan, failing to recognize Honey due to his disability.
 Venky and Varun take a vast loan from Pala Baby, a local landlord, by pledging their property.
 After spending lakhs of rupees by giving expensive gifts and cash to Honey, they realize their mistake while Harika's family loses all their money in shares.

 Pala Baby, who worships women, drops his plans to waive off the loan after realizing the guile methods of Harika's family.
 They all reach the police station to settle their issue, where CI Nagaraju, an honest policeman who is on the brink of losing his job, hatches a plan to raid commissioner Dileep Chandra's house with them to steal the illegally acquired cash and diamonds.
 They successfully execute their plan and hide the valuables in the boot of a scrap car.
 While doing so, they also rescue a kidnapped girl.
 The following morning, they confess their robbery to Dileep out of fear.
 However, the car goes missing, and Dileep threatens their life if they fail to return the stolen amount.
 When Venky, Varun, Harika, and Nagaraju are about to commit suicide, they receive news that billionaire Anand Sharma is looking for his prodigal son.